shazow/everything/design/rules-of-thumb-for-novice-designers.md

 * Be **consistent**.
 This includes the chrome, grid, colors, button types (link vs form button vs div), etc.
 * Err on the side of more **spacing**.
 Try more first, if it looks weird then try less.
 * Err on the side of **simplicity**.
 Question the existence of specific elements, get rid of them if they're not absolutely necessary.
 You're better off having your users not know how to do one obscure task than to be overwhelmed and not do any of the simple common tasks.
-* Blend colors (use [ColorBlendy](http://colorblendy.com/) or Photoshop equivalent) Colors on top of each other (think foreground/background) look more organic if they have an element of each other within them.
+* **Blend colors** (use [ColorBlendy](http://colorblendy.com/) or Photoshop equivalent).
+Colors on top of each other (think foreground/background) look more organic if they have an element of each other within them.
 I typically pick a background color (e.g. light blue like #abc) and a monochromatic foreground color (e.g. dark grey, #333) and multiply.
 This gives me the foreground color I should use with the light blue (ie. dark blue with a light blue).
 * Avoid too many lines like separators, boxes, containers.
 Having incoherent details adds complexity and "busy-ness" to the interface.
 Instead, use empty space and arrangement.
 This is similar to adding too much punctuation to your writing.
 * Focus on one primary user flow you're optimizing for at a time.
 You rather the user be able to do the most important thing really easily than to be able to do everything kind of difficultly.